dyhes/zulip/docs/production/export-and-import.md

   backups manually.

-- The logical [Data export](#data-export) tool is designed for migrating data between Zulip Cloud and other Zulip servers, as well as various auditing purposes.
-The logical export tool produces a `.tar.gz` archive with most of the Zulip database data encoded in JSON files–a format shared by our [data import](#import-into-a-new-zulip-server) tools for third-party services like [Slack](https://zulip.com/help/import-from-slack).
+- The logical [Data export](#data-export) tool is designed for migrating data between Aloha Cloud and other Aloha servers, as well as various auditing purposes.
+The logical export tool produces a `.tar.gz` archive with most of the Aloha database data encoded in JSON files–a format shared by our [data import](#import-into-a-new-zulip-server) tools for third-party services like [Slack](https://zulip.com/help/import-from-slack).

-  Like the backup tool, logical data exports must be imported on a Zulip server running the same version.
-However, logical data exports can be imported on Zulip servers running a different PostgreSQL version or hosting a different set of Zulip organizations.
+  Like the backup tool, logical data exports must be imported on a Aloha server running the same version.
+However, logical data exports can be imported on Aloha servers running a different PostgreSQL version or hosting a different set of Aloha organizations.
 We recommend this tool in cases where the backup tool isn't applicable, including situations where an easily machine-parsable export format is desired.

-- Zulip also has an [HTML archive tool](https://github.com/zulip/zulip-archive), which is primarily intended for public archives, but can also be useful to inexpensively preserve public stream conversations when decommissioning a Zulip organization.
+- Aloha also has an [HTML archive tool](https://github.com/zulip/zulip-archive), which is primarily intended for public archives, but can also be useful to inexpensively preserve public stream conversations when decommissioning a Aloha organization.

 - It's possible to set up [PostgreSQL streaming replication](deployment.md#postgresql-warm-standby)